joannakl/ossd/activities/blog_slack_wiki_git.markdown

 - your name,
 - link to your blog (the actual blog page, not the repository),
 - link to your GitHub profile
-- your Wikipedia username with a link to your contributions page
+- your Wikipedia username with a link to __your contributions page__
-- your OpenStreetMap username  with a link to your contributions page
+- your OpenStreetMap username  with a link to __your contributions page__
-- the name (and a link) of your favorite open source project (challenge: pick a project that nobody else listed; you can list more than one) - this should be a project that you are at least somewhat familiar with, so spend some time figuring out what you want it to be
+- the name (and a link) of your favorite open source project (challenge: pick a project that nobody else listed; you can list more than one) - this should be a project that you are at least somewhat familiar with, so spend some time figuring out what you want it to be (do not just search the web and use the first project that comes up)

   Follow the formatting in my entry! (and use it as a guide for markdown if you are not familiar with markdown yet).